Hardi-Mac Apple fruit

 A hardy, bright red apple with aromatic flesh and a distinctive flavor, ideal for baking or fresh eating; apples are high maintenance, and need a second pollinator; ideal for home landscapes, needs well-drained soil and full sun

-Hardi-Mac Apple is a small tree that is typically grown for its edible qualities.
+Hardi-Mac Apple is a small tree that is commonly grown for its edible qualities.
 It produces red apples (which are botanically known as 'pomes') with white flesh which are usually ready for picking from late summer to early fall.
 The apples have a sweet taste and a crisp texture.

 The apples are most often used in the following ways: